 Consider the following questions for discussion…

-- How do redundancies affect the organisations described?
+- How do lay-offs affect the organisations described?
 Who are the likely affected parties?

-- What are the risks of offering people redundancy packages?
+- One strategy for reducing conflict over lay-offs is to offer redundancy packages: a large payout for leaving voluntarily.
+What are the risks of offering people redundancy packages?
 How would you, as a business manager, address them?

 - Suppose you were told, as a manager, that you have to cut the staff numbers of your department by half.
 How would you, as a manager, decide on which employees to let go?